ioi/translation/docs/README.md

 - Force-freeze team's overall translation or individual task translations.
 - Force-reopen (unfreeze) team's overall translation or individual task translations.
+- Make or break promises on behalf of the team.
 - View and edit the assignment of translations to contestants.
 - Declare contestant envelopes (containing printed translations) sealed by the team, which will mark the translation as done.